benmvp/slides/2023/halfstackclt/webdev.md

 - And that's it!
 - As the conference slowly wraps up
-  - I wanted to take a moment to thank the organizers (Pratik & Vincent)...
+  - I wanted to take a moment to thank our organizer (Dylan)...
   - for inviting me to speak
-  - But more importantly for continuing to put this together
+  - But more importantly for continuing to put HalfStack conferences together
   - _Applause_
 - You can ask me questions on Twitter (@benmvp) or find me afterwards
 - I hope you enjoyed our ride in the wayback machine